OpenSilver/OpenSilver.Documentation/documentation/general/getting-started-tour.md

 ![MainPage.xaml.cs](/images/5.MainPage.xaml.cs.png "The modified MainPage.xaml.cs page")

-Let's recompile the solution and launch the project with the suffix ".Browser".
+Let's recompile the solution and launch the project with the suffix ".Browser" (or ".Web").
 The default browser launches and the application runs.

 ![application displaying a message in the browser](/images/6.AppBrowser.png "The application running in the browser")